 These objectives are achieved through various planning efforts, ordinance enforcement, construction of new storm water management systems, and maintenance of existing systems.
 The Village maintains 55.07 miles of storm sewer mains, 766 manholes, and 136 outfalls.
 The department is in the process of accurately inventorying the number of catch basins and leads.
 Each year the Village cleans the catch basins, inspects the outfalls, and makes repairs to the system.
-The Village also sweeps 114.5 curb miles of streets twice per month between April and November each year.
+The Village also sweeps 114.5 curb miles of streets once per month between April and November each year.

 The Department of Public Works is more than happy to offer resource materials that can be used by citizens to help improve the effectiveness of the municipality’s storm water management systems, because the taxpayers deserve to get the most out of their investment.
 Mentioned below are methods such as Rain Barrels and Rain Garden/Retention Ponds that are effective ways of improving your storm water management practices.